 2. The initiating 5G ProSe End UE determines, e.g. based on PC5 signal strength, to perform UE-to-UE Relay reselection and obtains a list of candidate UE-to-UE Relays.
 The initiating 5G ProSe End UE may receive UE-to-UE Relay Discovery Announcement messages from 5G ProSe UE-to-UE Relays or initiate the 5G ProSe UE-to-UE Relay discovery procedures to find the candidate 5G ProSe UE-to-UE Relays.
 The initiating 5G ProSe End UE determines the candidate 5G ProSe UE-to-UE Relays e.g., based on the PC5 signal strength of the received UE-to-UE Relay Discovery Announcement message, RSC within the UE-to-UE Relay Discovery Announcement message.

-3. The initiating 5G ProSe End UE sends a Link Modification Request message to the responding 5G ProSe End UE which includes a Relay re-selection indication, the User Info ID(s) of the candidate 5G ProSe UE-to-UE Relay(s), and optionally the Layer-2 ID(s) of the candidate 5G ProSe UE-to-UE Relay(s) and security information.
+3. The initiating 5G ProSe End UE sends a Link Modification Request message to the responding 5G ProSe End UE, which includes a Relay re-selection indication, the User Info ID(s) of the candidate 5G ProSe UE-to-UE Relay(s), and optionally the Layer-2 ID(s) of the candidate 5G ProSe UE-to-UE Relay(s) and security information.

 4. The responding 5G ProSe End UE selects a new 5G ProSe UE-to-UE Relay from the candidate 5G ProSe UE-to-UE Relays, based on the Relay re-selection indication in the Link Modification Request message.
 If the responding 5G ProSe End UE has not received a UE-to-UE Relay Discovery Announcement message from a candidate 5G ProSe UE-to-UE Relay or does not have a PC5 connection with the candidate 5G ProSe UE-to-UE Relay associated with the same RSC, then the responding 5G ProSe End UE may perform the 5G ProSe UE-to-UE Relay discovery procedure with the User Info ID of a candidate 5G ProSe UE-to-UE Relay in discovery message, and may set the Layer-2 ID of the candidate 5G ProSe UE-to-UE Relay, if received at step 3, as the Destination Layer-2 ID to carry the discovery message, by using the procedure defined in clause 6.3.2.4.4.
 The PC5 signal strength of the UE-to-UE Relay Discovery Announcement message or UE-to-UE Relay Discovery Response message may be used to select the new 5G ProSe UE-to-UE Relay.

-5. The responding 5G ProSe End UE sends a Link Modification Accept message to the initating 5G ProSe End UE, including the User Info ID of the new 5G ProSe UE-to-UE Relay and security information.
+5. The responding 5G ProSe End UE sends a Link Modification Accept message to the initiating 5G ProSe End UE, including the User Info ID of the new 5G ProSe UE-to-UE Relay and security information.

-6. 5G ProSe End UEs set up PC5 unicast links, if not already set up, with the new 5G ProSe UE-to-UE Relay, by reusing the procedure defined in clause 6.7.2 and the PC5 unicast is link established between 5G ProSe End UEs via the new 5G ProSe UE-to-UE Relay.
+6. 5G ProSe End UEs set up PC5 unicast links, if not already set up, with the new 5G ProSe UE-to-UE Relay, by reusing the procedure defined in clause 6.7.2 and the PC5 unicast link is established between 5G ProSe End UEs via the new 5G ProSe UE-to-UE Relay.
 The 5G ProSe End UEs switch the data traffic via the new 5G ProSe UE-to-UE Relay.
 The security information is used to verify that the new link has been set up successfully.

 NOTE 1: The security information contents and usage will be defined by SA WG3.